cloudify-cosmo/getcloudify.org/guide/3.1/installation-cli.md

 1. As a Python package (via PyPi)

 {% tip title=Which distribution method should you choose? %}
 The binary package is currently bundled with only the OpenStack and simple providers.
-Providers are essintially modules that allow you to bootstrap a Cloudify manager on a specific cloud environment (e.g. OpenStack or CloudStack).
+Providers are essentially modules that allow you to bootstrap a Cloudify manager on a specific cloud environment (e.g. OpenStack or CloudStack).
 If you wish to use other providers, you should [install the CLI via PyPi](#installing-from-pypi) and then install the provider of your choice (which is also a Python module) in the same Python environment.{% endtip %}

 # Installing the binary package